Construction - UK and Overseas

 - Currently involved in a shipbuilding arbitration relating to project in a Chinese yard subject to LCIA rules (London seat, Singaporean law).

-Simon has extensive experience of advising on and (where necessary) fighting very large disputes where the underlying contract is a FIDIC or FIDIC-derived form.
-Simon has lectured on FIDIC for a number of years, and has written on the Red Book (see above).
-He has been counsel in a number of the leading English decisions on the role of the Engineer/certifier and this remains an area in which he has a keen interest.
-However, the depth and range of Simon’s practical experience of FIDIC is best illustrated by reference to his recent cases (all of which went to disputes):
+Simon has very substantial extensive experience of acting in large disputes where the underlying contract is a FIDIC or FIDIC-derived form.
+Whilst the governing law is regularly the law of England & Wales, Simon has arbitrated disputes with FIDIC or FIDIC-based contracts where the governing law has been New York, Germany, Brazil, Qatar, UAE Civil Code, Hong Kong, Singapore, Trinidad & Tobago, Uzbekistan and Kazakhstan.
+Simon has also lectured on FIDIC for a number of years, and has written on the Red Book (see above).
+However, the depth and range of Simon’s practical experience of FIDIC is best illustrated by reference to his recent cases (all of those listed below went to arbitration awards):

 - Hospital projects in the Caribbean (sub-contract form)